nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * You can remove the event time by typing `t/` and leaving a blank after it.
-This is only possible due to the fact that time is optional for an Event.
+This is possible due to the fact that time is optional for an Event.
 * The event name must contain only alphanumeric characters.
 * The event date must be given in YYYY-MM-DD format.
 * The event time must be given in 24-hr format e.g., 0000 to 2359.

+* If an event is edited in a way such that their attributes (name, date, time) would exactly match those of another existing event, Managera would refuse to execute the command as it forbids duplicate events.
+* An event is not considered duplicate as long as one of its attributes is different.

 Example Usage:
 * `editEvent 1 n/241Km Marathon` - Edits the event name of the 1st Event in the displayed Event list to be